Leroy-bit/connect-four-online/docs/server/explorer.md

 ### closeGame
 > async def closeGame(game_id: int)

-Deletes the game and closes the connection for all players
+Deletes the game and closes the connection for all users

 **Parameters:**
 - `game_id`_: int_ - game id